Semantic Segmentation of Anomalous Diffusion Using Deep Convolutional Networks: Implementation of U-AnDi on Real-World Anomalous Diffusion Data

 \subsection{Dataset description and segmentation tasks}

 The dataset with respect to the diffusion of transmembrane proteins on membrane surfaces comprises a total of 70221 2D trajectories, in which the $x$ and $y$ pixel locations are provided.
-The distribution of trajectory lengths is displayed in Fig. 8(b), with the counts plotted on a logarithmic scale to enhance clarity in visualization.
+The distribution of trajectory lengths is displayed in Fig. \ref{fig:fig12}(b), with the counts plotted on a logarithmic scale to enhance clarity in visualization.
 An evident long tail distribution can be identified.
 In detail, trajectories of lengths no greater than 100 account for 98.6\% (69259) of the entire dataset , while the maximum length in this dataset reaches 1406.
 Diffusion models of these trajectories have been previously assessed by machine learning approaches in Ref. \cite{Granik}, with N. Granik {\it et al.} proposing that the predominant dynamics consist of both CTRW and FBM.
-Therefore, we utilize U-AnDi to process these experimental trajectories for the segmentation of different diffusion models.
+Therefore, this dataset offers us an excellent opportunity to test the segmentation performance of U-AnDi on experimental data.